 The Audit Austin law makes accountability the default

 Prop B restored basic order.
 Prop Q defended affordability.
 The Audit Austin law completes this arc by embedding truth into the Charter itself.
-It requires independent reviews of City Hall’s spending, staffing, efficiency, and performance — with findings made public and a clear expectation: city government must prove value before asking residents for more money.
+It requires independent reviews of City Hall’s spending, staffing, efficiency, & performance regularly — with findings made public & a clear expectation: city government must prove value before asking residents for more money.

 Our Momentum